 When the well was being refurbished it was thought to be appropriate to recognise those who lay here and erect a small memorial to them.

 Pictured above is the Marian Shrine at Tobermacduagh Holy Well in Drum.
-Picture Brian Hoban
+Map: Brian Hoban